beginor/typings-arcgis-js-api/README.md

 # TypeScript

-The [arcgis-js-api.d.ts](arcgis-js-api.d.ts) file provides type definitions for ArcGIS API for JavaScript.
+The [index.d.ts](index.d.ts) file provides type definitions for ArcGIS API for JavaScript.

 A copy of this file is also available at [DefinitelyTyped][1] and may be installed using the command:
-`npm install --save @types/arcgis-js-api`
+`npm install --save github:beginor/typings-arcgis-js-api`

 ## Requirements